tikopb/my-faktur-be/README.md

 Install my-projec

-prepare the database first use .env for setup
+prepare the database on postgresqk first use .env for setup

 ```bash
   run go install